Find Affordable College Courses

 142 Yearly Graduations

-West Virginia University is the 16th most popular school in the nation for students seeking a master's degree in communication and journalism.
+West Virginia University comes in at #16 on our list of the most popular colleges offering master's degrees in communication & journalism.
 Each year, around 26,200 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $9,144 per year, while in-state graduate students, on average, pay $10,332 per year.
-For the 2020-2021 academic year, 142 master's degrees were handed out to communication and journalism majors at WVU.
-Of these students, 73% were women and 12% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $9,648 per year, while in-state graduate students, on average, pay $10,908 per year.
+During the most recent year for which we have data, 142 people received their master's degree in communication & journalism from WVU.
+Of these students, 75% were women and 23% were members of underrepresented racial-ethnic groups.
+Data shows that WVU graduates that hold this degree go on to make a median salary of $54,196.

 #17